coop152/obsidian-vaults/Algorithms and Data Structures (26120)/Semester 2/El Gamal Encryption.md

 #### Fast Modular Exponentiation
 Here are two representations of the same algorithm:
 ![](Pasted%20image%2020230322130522.png)
-(They look different but they're actually doing the same thing.)
+(They look different but they're actually doing the same thing.
+You can ignore the c in the second one, it's just there from the textbook for analysis reasons.)
 What these do is